suprioiit/GRE-_PREPRATION/README.md

 made tough by habitual exposure

 q #user input to quit program
-# It will saved learn vocabulary in json file
+ It will saved learn vocabulary in json file

+# Miscellanous
+You may contact us by opening an issue on this repo.
+Please allow 2-3 days of time to address the issue.
+LICENSE: MIT